leroy-j/ad/README.md

 Would You Rather App <br><br>

-This App was created as part of the requirements from Udacity's Professional React Developer cdertification<br><br>
+This App was created as part of the requirements from Udacity's Professional React Developer certification<br><br>

 In this App users present questions with two options.
 All participants who which to share an an answer to any questions can vote by clicking the question option.<br><br>